-Fri 4 Aug, Jacqueline du Pré Music Building, St Hilda's College
+Fri 4 Aug, Jacqueline du Pré Music Building

 In this talk, Charlotte Tomlinson encourages musicians to move on from performance anxiety that is uncomfortable and detrimental, into a place where adrenalin can enhance the performance so that playing in public can become truly enjoyable.
 Charlotte Tomlinson is a Performance Coach who helps musicians manage performance anxiety, deal with issues such as memory and focus, and much more.
 Her approach has been developed from her own experience of teaching and performing as a classical pianist, alongside a strong background in personal growth, psychology and bodywork techniques.